lobral2728/ucb_ml_capstone/README.md

 > Note: In this project we **do not perform fine‑tuning** of the backbone (all ResNet layers remain non‑trainable).
 The accuracy was very good even without it.

 #### Results
+The training and validation accuracy for the frozen base model are extremely high, roughly 99.8–100% after the first couple of epochs.
+Early stopping happened at epoch 8 when 15 total epochs were set.
 ![Accuracy](images/accuracy.png)

+Accuracy: 0.9997 on 3,000 images (2,999/3,000 correct).
+Macro/weighted F1: 0.9997 — performance is uniformly high across classes.
 ![Confusion matrix](images/confusion_matrix.png)

+The sample output demonstrates the ability of the model to classify humans, avatars (of human faces), and animals (cats, dogs).
 ![Sample Test Predictions](images/test_predictions_gallery.png)

 #### Next steps